Kelsey Griffith, Victim Services Coordinator- (816) 435-4818

 According to the Missouri Constitution and Missouri Statutes, victims of crime have certain rights which include notification of court dates and final disposition of the case.

-For victims of dangerous felonies which include murder, arson, sexual assault, 1st degree assault, 1st degree burglary/robber, kidnapping or the attempt to commit any of these felonies, the following rights shall automatically be afforded.
-These rights shall be afforded (if requested in writing) to victims of all other crimes and witnesses.
+For victims of dangerous felonies which include murder, arson, sexual assault, first degree assault, first degree burglary/robbery, kidnapping or the attempt to commit any of these felonies, the following rights shall automatically be afforded.
+The above rights shall be afforded (if requested in writing) to victims of all other crimes and witnesses.